Francis Carmichael Bruce

-Francis Carmichael Bruce (born December 29, 1837, in Peebleshire, Scotland-died July 9, 1928) was a politician and businessman.
+Francis Carmichael Bruce (born 29 December 1837, in Peeblesshire, Scotland-died 9 July 1928) was a politician and businessman.
 He was elected to the House of Commons of Canada in the 1900 election as a Member of the historical Conservative Party to represent the riding of Hamilton.
 He lost in the election of 1904 in the riding of Hamilton West.
 He also served as a councillor for the city of Hamilton, Ontario.